robkautz/grocery-buddy/README.md

 1. Copy the prompt from `examples/chatgpt-prompt.txt`
 2. Paste it into ChatGPT
 3. Add your recipe at the end
-4. Copy the output and save as a `.txt` file
+4. Copy the output and save as a `.txt` file in the `public/recipes/` folder
-5. Upload it to Grocery Buddy!
+5. Add the filename to `public/recipes/recipes.json`
+6. Restart the app - your recipe will appear automatically!

 ### Example Recipes & Templates